How to Become a Management Consultant: A Roadmap [updated 2022]

 The best internships to get if you’re trying to become a management consultant are summer internships with consulting firms.

-Many consulting firms offer 1-week summer internships for Ph.D. candidates.
+Many firms offer 1-week summer internships for Ph.D. candidates.
 The upside is that you will have the opportunity to undertake more than one summer internship.

 If you are interested in a career in consulting but don’t get a summer internship in the field, consider working for a small, entrepreneurial organization where you can take on a summer project that leads to real impact for the organization.
 This type of experience will play well in consulting interviews.